containers/podman/docs/podman-run.1.md

 - `apparmor=unconfined` : Turn off apparmor confinement for the container
 - `apparmor=your-profile` : Set the apparmor confinement profile for the container

-- `label=user:USER`   : Set the label user for the container
+- `label=user:USER`     : Set the label user for the container processes
-- `label=role:ROLE`   : Set the label role for the container
+- `label=role:ROLE`     : Set the label role for the container processes
-- `label=type:TYPE`   : Set the label type for the container
+- `label=type:TYPE`     : Set the label process type for the container processes
-- `label=level:LEVEL` : Set the label level for the container
+- `label=level:LEVEL`   : Set the label level for the container processes
+- `label=filetype:TYPE` : Set the label file type for the container files
-- `label=disable`     : Turn off label confinement for the container
+- `label=disable`       : Turn off label separation for the container

 - `no-new-privileges` : Disable container processes from gaining additional privileges